Asus ZenFone 6

 The ZenFone 6 is a 2019 Android-based smartphone that was manufactured, released, and marketed by Asus.
 It is the only release in Asus' sixth-generation ZenFone lineup and directly succeeds the ZenFone 5Z.
-Asus chairman Jonney Shih unveiled the ZenFone 6 on 16 May 2019 in Valencia, Spain, and was released in Spain the following day.
+Asus chairman Jonney Shih unveiled the ZenFone 6 on 16 May 2019 in Valencia, Spain, and it was released in Spain the following day.

 The ZenFone 6 has a larger 6.4 in display, a faster processor, and upgraded cameras than the ZenFone 5Z.
 The ZenFone 6's flip-up camera module doubles as a front-facing camera.
 It is the first mobile device Asus released after restructuring its smartphone division in late 2018.
 The ZenFone 6 was released in the Indian market as the "Asus 6Z".

 Despite positive reviews, the ZenFone 6 lacked broad appeal and attracted a niche market of power users and technology enthusiasts.
 Supply issues resulted in delays and stock shortages, which also interfered with its success.
 As of 2020, Asus has not released sales figures for the device, only noting the ZenFone has "created excellent sales".